-Chendor beach commands perfect views to the sunrise over the South China Sea and Tanjong Geliga, where the Kasturi Villas and Suites are located for a superb retreat.
-With the rain forest behind and the beach at the front, they encapsulate the reality of being embraced by land and sea.
-This tiny resort of just 19 keys is designed to escape city stress, but without sacrificing the comforts and luxury we crave.
+The Kasturi Resort is located at Chendor Beach, which commands perfect view towards the sunrise, over the forested point of Tanjong Geliga and off to the South China Sea.
+With rainforest behind and beach in front, the villas and suites at The Kasturi offer a superb retreat, encapsulating the reality of being embraced by land and sea.
+This tiny resort of just 19 keys is designed to escape city stress, without sacrificing the comforts and luxury we crave.

-The Kasturi will be the finest small luxury resort along the East Coast, embraced by the gifts of nature and breezes from the South China Sea.
+The Kasturi is the finest small luxury resort along the East Coast, embraced by the gifts of nature and breezes from the South China Sea.

 The resort is laid out along the beach with individual chalets, each with a private pool and deck, looking out over the beach to the sea.
 The chalets are reminiscent of traditional Malay architecture, but have a very modern expression of A-frame structures with roofs like folded origami.
 Facing the beach, and backed by the forest, this is nature at its best: you enter your door through the forest, and then come face to face with the beach as you walk across the deck.

 The main building is the last structure along the elevated forest walkway, and this is where the restaurant, bar, lounge, fitness facilities, spa, meeting room and the main pool are found.
 Walking or riding along the elevated pathway is a real ‘tree bathing’ experience.
 The main building also has six suites for those who prefer to be closer to the facilities, but still want the unrestricted sea views.